lawrenceding/vim/README.md

-#my vimrc used across windows and linux
+#my vimrc used in linux - ubuntu 13.10
 ## Install
 ### Linux
 ####1. backup your .vim and .vimrc